Incense for the Damned: Distribution

-Reception
+Critical reception

+Monthly Film Bulletin wrote: "Certainly the film suffers at times from a lack of overall control (most of the unconvincing scenes in which Chriseis is chased around the Greek hillsides could have been trimmed) and in places an imaginative film-maker could easily have improved on the novel.
+Even so ...
+Incense for the Damned is well enough constructed to amount to a richly subversive exercise in the genre, and the various contrasts (between Oxford cricket pitch and Greek pagan temple) and ironies (the scarlet coated dons greedily consuming a College Feast while Richard vampirises the Principal's daughter) are not so much exploited as left to accumulate in power and significance.
+In this respect the comparative vacuum at a directorial level may well have finally benefited the film, for more overt shock tactics could only have undermined its pleasingly extravagant symbolic structure."

-British film critic Phil Hardy calls Incense for the Damned a 'fairly faithful adaptation of Simon Raven's modern vampire novel, Doctors Wear Scarlet'.
-But he finds that the film fails to adequately convey the novel's notion that 'vampirism is not a supernatural phenomenon, but a sexual disturbance related to impotence'.
-Hardy also says that the 'subversive potential' of the story is wasted on time-consuming 'depictions of "hippy" decadence with clichéd psychedelic effects, badly staged chase sequences and facile oppositions between alleged Greek paganism and the genteelly repressive Oxford cricket pitch'.
+British film critic Phil Hardy calls Incense for the Damned a "fairly faithful adaptation of Simon Raven's modern vampire novel, Doctors Wear Scarlet".
+But he finds that the film fails to adequately convey the novel's notion that 'vampirism is not a supernatural phenomenon, but a sexual disturbance related to impotence".
+Hardy also says that the "subversive potential" of the story is wasted on time-consuming "depictions of 'hippy' decadence with clichéd psychedelic effects, badly staged chase sequences and facile oppositions between alleged Greek paganism and the genteelly repressive Oxford cricket pitch".

-Hamilton points out the historical context of the film, noting that it was made 'at a time when anxiety about the so-called counterculture movement was coming to its peak and the drugs, psychedelic music and anti-Vietnam War protests were taking a more sinister turn'; e.g. the Charles Manson-led murders in Los Angeles in August 1969.
-He calls the film an 'inept and barely watchable mess' but adds that 'it is no longer possible' to say how much of the blame for its failure 'on almost every level' falls on Hartford-Davis and 'how much was the result of post-production interference'.
+Hamilton points out the historical context of the film, noting that it was made "at a time when anxiety about the so-called counterculture movement was coming to its peak and the drugs, psychedelic music and anti-Vietnam War protests were taking a more sinister turn"; e.g. the Charles Manson-led murders in Los Angeles in August 1969.
+He calls the film an "inept and barely watchable mess" but adds that "it is no longer possible" to say how much of the blame for its failure "on almost every level' falls on Hartford-Davis and 'how much was the result of post-production interference".

-Critic Gary A. Smith labels Incense for the Damned a 'fragmented mess' and blames the producers for 'Post-production tampering' which included 'extensive editing (...) the inclusion of a totally gratuitous psychedelic orgy scene (it runs a grueling seven minutes) and a pointless tacked-on ending'.
-He writes that the 'tampering' caused Hartford-Davis to 'demand that his name be removed from the film entirely'.
-In the movie's favour, though, Smith says that 'Desmond Decker's colour location photography is often stunning'.
+Critic Gary A. Smith labels Incense for the Damned a "fragmented mess" and blames the producers for "Post-production tampering" which included "extensive editing ... the inclusion of a totally gratuitous psychedelic orgy scene (it runs a grueling seven minutes) and a pointless tacked-on ending".
+In the movie's favour, though, Smith says that the "colour location photography is often stunning".

 DVD releases

-In addition to standadalone DVD releases, the film can be found (as Bloodsuckers) as part of the 3-DVD box set Superstars of Horror: Volume 1: Peter Cushing (Umbrella Entertainment, 2005).
+In addition to standalone DVD releases, the film can be found (as Bloodsuckers) as part of the 3-DVD box set Superstars of Horror: Volume 1: Peter Cushing (Umbrella Entertainment, 2005).
+In November 2023, Severin Films released the Blu-ray box set Cushing Curiosities, which includes the Bloodsuckers version of the film, with an audio commentary by Jonathan Rigby and Kevin Lyons.